soons1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

+* For all commands which require a `INDEX` (e.g., `VOLUNTEER_INDEX`), the index refers to the index number shown in the displayed person list.
+  The indexes provided **must be indexes of people currently displayed in the person lists**.

 * Words in `UPPER_CASE` are placeholders to represent parameters that should be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.